-M. Bearings.
+M. Bearings Surfaces.

 Set bearings within 0.01 feet of the specified elevation.
 If necessary, finish bearing areas to a true plane and elevation by grinding.
+If bearing elevation is too low, contact the Engineer of Record for recommendations and approval.
+Perform bearing elevation adjustments at no additional cost to the Department.

 Clean and lubricate the sliding surfaces of expansion bearings.